lagoi/covidarg/README.md

 * datoscovid.txt -> Number of infections, recoveries and deaths by province
 * predict.pdf -> Graph with predictions for the next 5 days since the update.
 * predict5.csv -> Number of predicted infections for the next 5 days since the update using neural networks
+* predict5date.csv -> Number of predicted infections for the next 5 days since the update using neural networks with date format
 * years65.csv -> Number of people over 65 according to IDEC, CENSUS 2010